How a Small Change in Self-Talk Could Improve Performance Under Pressure

 You worry too much about what other people think.
 You need to focus on what needs to be done, and what you can do to execute it.
 The simple fact that other people will be around does [not] change what you need to do.
 Focus on you, and you will be fine.

-This may sound like an odd habit that only politicians, egomaniacal athletes, and eccentric artists engage in, but if you ask Noa, these studies provide intriguing evidence that this peculiar linguistic tweak could give all of us an edge, in the moments before, during, and after high-pressure performance situations.
+This may sound like an odd habit that only politicians, famous athletes, eccentric artists, and fuzzy red monsters who insist on being tickled engage in, but if you ask Noa, these studies provide intriguing evidence that this peculiar linguistic tweak could help us have a more positive experience in the moments before, during, and after high-pressure performance situations.

 I wonder if the author Agatha Christie was aware of this when writing her ‘Hercule Poirot’ novels?